mayan-edms/Mayan-EDMS/docs/chapters/docker.rst

 The Mayan EDMS container will connect to the PostgreSQL container via the ``172.17.0.1`` IP address (the Docker host's default IP address).
-It will connect using the ``django.db.backends.postgresql`` database drivern and connect to the ``mayan`` database using the ``mayan`` user with the password ``mayanuserpass``.
+It will connect using the ``django.db.backends.postgresql`` database driver and connect to the ``mayan`` database using the ``mayan`` user with the password ``mayanuserpass``.
 The container will keep connections to the database for up to 60 seconds in an attempt to reuse them increasing response time